Online collection of crime-related materials, including court proceedings, forensic documents, true crime literature, and newspaper accounts.

 Subject Areas: History, English, Theatre

-The resource is divided into four self contained sections: "Spiritualism, Sensation and Magic" explores the relationship between the popularity of Victorian magic shows and conjuring tricks and the emergence of seances and psychic phenomena in Britain and America.
-"Circuses, Sideshows and Freaks" focuses on the world of travelling entertainment in Britain, American and Europe in the 19th and early 20th century.
-From big tops to carnivals, fairgrounds and dime museums, it covers the history of popular shows and exhibitions from both an audience and professional perspective.
+This module focuses on the world of travelling entertainment, which brought spectacle to vast audiences across Britain, America and Europe in the 19th and early 20th century.
+From big tops to carnivals, fairgrounds and dime museums, it covers the history of popular shows and exhibitions from both audience and professional perspectives.

 Online archive of the leading women's interest magazines, from the late 19th century through 2005.